Ian B. Huyett

 Welcome; this website is a collection of my scholarly work.
-I work as a litigator and have published several scholarly articles on law and religion, as well as on the legal implications of the blockchain.
-I am also an editor at Staseos.net and my legal commentary has appeared on The Stream.
+I work as a litigator and have published scholarly articles on law and religion, the legal implications of the blockchain, and other interdisciplinary topics.

 I was also president of my school’s chapter of the Christian Legal Society and completed internships with the general counsel of Cru—an international ministry organization—and with the Hillsborough County Attorney’s Office in Manchester, New Hampshire.